joelr/developer.everydayhero.com/content/users.md

 #### User address

-The user address should be sent as a hash of attributes, although a single string is also supporter
+The user address should be sent as a hash of attributes, although a single string is also supported.

 user[address][street_address] : _optional_ **string**<br/>